Skip to content

 Gorilla Naming in Rwanda: Everything to Know About Kwita Izina and Gorilla Names

 In 2005, Rwanda’s tourism authority officially launched an annual public celebration known as the Gorilla Naming Ceremony, inspired by a long-standing cultural tradition.
-Organized to honor the birth of baby gorillas throughout the year, the event also recognizes the vital work of conservationists, rangers, and communities dedicated to protecting mountain gorillas in their natural habitat.
+Organized to honor the birth of baby gorillas throughout the year by choosing gorilla names, the event also recognizes the vital work of conservationists, rangers, and communities dedicated to protecting mountain gorillas in their natural habitat.

 Mountain gorillas share approximately 98% of their DNA with humans, and Rwanda is home to about one-third of the global mountain gorilla population.
 Given the deep-rooted Rwandan tradition of naming newborns, the tourism and conservation authorities—along with local communities—found it meaningful to extend this cultural practice to gorillas, symbolizing their value and the nation’s commitment to their protection.